-The Australian Biological Resources Study (ABRS) National Taxonomy Research Grant Program (NTRGP or the program) provides grants for research into taxonomy and systematics (from here onwards referred to as taxonomy) and to support the training and/or recruitment of taxonomists.
-Such research contributes towards both the Department's Science, Information and Research Program (Program 1.2)1 and the broader Australia's National Science Statement2.
+The NTRGPprovides grants for research into taxonomy and systematics (from here onwards referred to as taxonomy) and to support the training and/or recruitment of taxonomists.
+Such research contributes towards both the Department's Environmental Information and Research Program (Program 1.2)1 and the broader Australia's National Science Statement2.

 Grants are awarded for projects with the primary aim of undertaking research into the taxonomy of the Australian biota.
-ABRS has a number of Priority Areas for Research Grants, applications submitted are required to address at least one of the Priority Areas as detailed in Appendix A.
+ABRS has a number of Priority Areas for Research Grants, applications submitted are required to address at least one of the Priority Areas as detailed in Appendix A. We aim to support the highest quality research in the field of taxonomy and systematics that also aligns strongly with the ABRS Priority Areas for Research Grants.

 Seven grant categories are available to applicants, each designed to support research projects of differing levels of complexity and to support researchers at different stages of their career.
 Grants will be available to support both early and established career researchers to undertake research projects, including Postdoctoral Fellows.
 Grants are also available to support tertiary students studying taxonomy, including Honours Scholarships, Masters Scholarships and PhD Scholarship Support Grants for PhD students.
 Non-salaried Researcher Grants are also available to allow the completion of projects by non-salaried researchers.
+The maximum number of grants in each category varies each year based on the ability to fund research grants (see section 3.1) and the calibre of applications.